haptork/easyLambda/Readme.md

 pipeline.
 In the above example, the pipeline starts with reading data from file(s). `readFile` is a library function that takes column types and file(s) glob pattern as input and reads the file(s) in parallel.
-It has a lot of properties for controlling data-format, parallalization, denormalization etc (shown in [demoReadFile](examples/demoReadFile.cpp)).
+It has a lot of properties for controlling data-format, parallelism, denormalization etc (shown in [demoReadFile](examples/demoReadFile.cpp)).

 In reduce we pass the index of the key column, the library function for counting